swentel/indieweb/README.md

 page of the comment you can set the formatter of that reference field to 'Webmention'.
 The webmention preprocess formats the text content using the 'restricted_html' content format which comes default in Drupal 8.
 Also, don't forget to set permissions to view webmentions.
 When replying, and the comment has a link field, this field can also be pre-filled, see the 'Sending' section.
+The module comes with a indieweb_webmention reference field, so use that!

 Every comment is available also at comment/indieweb/cid so this URL can also be a target for a webmention.
 If a webmention is send to this target, a comment will be created on the node, with the target cid as the parent.